Frequently Asked Questions

 What types of wildlife photography tours do you offer?

 I specialize in small-group, ethical wildlife photography tours across Canada and select international destinations.
-My workshops include Great Grey Owl tours in Alberta, Atlantic Puffins in Quebec, Bald Eagles in British Columbia, Coastal Brown Bears in Alaska, and seasonal tours for loons, elk, and other wildlife.
+My workshops include Great Grey Owl tours in Alberta, Atlantic Puffins in Quebec, Bald Eagles in British Columbia, Coastal Brown Bears in Alaska, Grizzly Bears in BC, Polar Bears in Churchill and seasonal tours for loons, elk, and other wildlife.
 Be sure to sign up for my newsletter, as new tours are being added regularly.

 Are your workshops suitable for all skill levels?